sjackman/resume/README.md

 Background
 ==========

-I am a first class honours graduate in computer engineering, a masters student in bioinformatics, a computer and electronics enthusiast, an open-source software advocate, an avid traveller, a climber, a singer and an experimental amateur chef.
-I have ten years of industry experience developing software in C++, C and assembly, including four years developing high-performance distributed and parallel algorithms for genome sequence assembly, and six years developing embedded and real-time control systems.
+I am a first class honours graduate in computer engineering, a master's student in bioinformatics, a computer and electronics enthusiast, an open-source software advocate, an avid traveller, a climber, a singer and an experimental amateur chef.
+I have eleven years of industry experience developing software in C++, C and assembly, including five years developing high-performance distributed and parallel algorithms for genome sequence assembly, and six years developing embedded and real-time control systems.
 I have extensive experience developing